-Section 17.01.82.
 PARKING SPACE.
 An area for each automobile or motor vehicle, such space being exclusive of necessary drives, aisles, entrances, or exits, and being fully accessible for the storage or parking of self-propelled vehicles.

-Section 17.01.82.A.
 PHOTOVOLTAIC DEVICE.
-A system of components that generates electric energy from incident sunlight by means of the photovoltaic effect, whether or not the device is able to store the electric energy produced for later use. (approved 12/9/19)
+A system of components that generates electric energy from incident sunlight by means of the photovoltaic effect, whether or not the device is able to store the electric energy produced for later use.

-Section 17.01.83.
 PORCH, ENCLOSED.
-A covered entrance to a building or structure which is totally enclosed, and projects out from the main wall of said building or structure and has a separate roof or an integral roof with the principal building or structure to which it is attached.
+A covered entrance to a building or structure which is totally enclosed and projects out from the main wall of said building or structure and has a separate roof or an integral roof with the principal building or structure to which it is attached.

-Section 17.01.84.
 PORCH, OPEN.
 A covered entrance to a building or structure which is unenclosed except for columns supporting the porch roof, and projects out from the main wall of said building or structure and has a separate roof or an integral roof with the principal building or structure to which it is attached.

-Section 17.01.85.
-ROADWAYS AND DRIVEWAYS:

 PRIVATE ROADWAY.
 An area of land which is privately owned, has not been dedicated to public use other than access by emergency and public safety vehicles, is maintained by its private owners, and vehicular access to more than two (2) lots, unless otherwise specified herein.

 PUBLIC ROADWAY, STREET OR RIGHT-OF-WAY.
-A public or dedicated right-of-way, which affords the principal means of vehicular access to abutting property, and which is under public ownership or control.
+A public or dedicated right-of-way which affords the principal means of vehicular access to abutting property and which is under public ownership or control.

-DRIVEWAY.
-An area of land which is privately owned and maintained by its private owners, which provides vehicular access to one (1) or two (2) single family residential lots which have the minimum lot width frontage, required by Article IV of this Ordinance, on a public roadway, street or right-of-way.

-A public roadway shall be required whenever any of the following conditions exist.

-A proposed roadway that serves ten (10) or more single-family residential lots.

-A proposed roadway that connects two or more public or private roadways.

-A proposed roadway that serves more than one non-residential use, not including farm uses and farm buildings.

-Public roadways and streets shall be constructed to the standards of, and maintained by, the Lenawee County Road Commission.

-PRIVATE ROADWAY, CLASS I. A roadway that does not meet any of the criteria for a public roadway or street, as defined above, but which does exceed the criteria for a Class II roadway as defined below.

-PRIVATE ROADWAY, CLASS II.
-A roadway that serves three (3) or four (4) single-family residential lots.

-A roadway that serves one (1) or two (2) single-family residential lots that do NOT have the minimum lot width frontage, required by Article XVI, on a public roadway, street or right-of-way, shall be a Class II private roadway.

-Section 17.01.86.
-PUBLIC NOTICE.
-A notice of a public hearing prepared and delivered in accordance with Section 15.15 of this Ordinance.

-Section 17.01.90.
-RESERVED.

-Section 17.01.91.
 PUBLIC UTILITY.
-Any person, firm, corporation, municipal department or board duly authorized to furnish and furnishing under municipal or state regulation to the public; transportation, water, gas, electricity, telephone, steam, telegraph, or sewage disposal.
+Any person, firm, corporation, municipal department, or board duly authorized to furnish and furnishing under municipal or state regulation to the public; transportation, water, gas, electricity, telephone, steam, telegraph, or sewage disposal.

-Section 17.01.92.
 QUARRY EXCAVATION.
 Any breaking of the ground to hollow out by cutting or digging or removing any soil matter, except common household gardening and general farm care.